 So I gave O2 a call.
 I explained that I was shocked at the charges (very politely, btw, I never got angry or swore).
 After being on hold for about 10 minutes, the advisor came back on the line and said that since it was my first time using data abroad, they would write off the charges.
 Phew!!

 So, my advice to anyone else caught in this situation is to talk to your network provider and see if they will do the same for you.
 It’s unfair of them to charge such ridiculous prices (£6 per MB is a joke).
+I wish companies wouldn’t overcharge for internet usage.
 Sadly if the prices were reasonable, people would use the service a lot, rather than being stung once and turning it off forever.